 Good yokai promises to assist him, while evil yokai tries to possess him.

 This series shows Natsume’s lonely world from two completely different lights.

 One with the yokai and one without them.

 This anime shows the complete emotional range of Natsume, what he wants and what he defines as good or evil.

 9. Anohana: The Flower We Saw That Day

 This is a beautiful story of friendship that transcends distance… even between heaven and earth.

-Menma’s friends gather 5 years after her death to fulfil a wish, so that her soul will be freed from earth and can be passed on to the afterlife.
+Menma’s friends gather five years after her death to fulfill a wish so that her soul will be freed from earth and can be passed on to the afterlife.

-The group of friends that once was a fun group now was only accusing and complicating things.
+The group of friends that once was fun now was only accusing and complicating things.